-Dr. James D. Fielder, Jr.

-Secretary of Maryland Higher Education

-Maryland Higher Education Commission

-6 N. Liberty Street

-Baltimore, MD 21201
+Dr. Sanjay Rai Secretary of Maryland Higher Education Maryland Higher Education Commission 6 N. Liberty Street Baltimore, MD 21201

-Dear Dr. Fielder,
+Dear Dr. Rai,

-Capitol Technology University is requesting approval to offer a Doctor of Philosophy (Ph.D.) in Space Operations.
-The degree curriculum will be taught using a significant number of existing faculty at our university and will be supplemented by new courses supporting the Ph.D. in Space Operations.
-The degree is designed to meet the demands of the military for leaders who will be involved in the advancement, expansion and support of the Space Operations environment on an international and domestic setting.
-This is also in response to a request by potential students through our unique relationship with NASA and Goddard Space Center, only a few miles away.
+Capitol Technology University is requesting approval to offer a Doctor of Philosophy (Ph.D.) in Project Management The degree curriculum will be taught using a significant number of existing faculty at our university and will be supplemented by new courses supporting the Ph.D. in Project Management.
 The mission of Capitol Technology University is to provide practical education in engineering, computer science, information technology, and business that prepares individuals for professional careers and affords the opportunity to thrive in a dynamic world.
 A central focus of the university's mission is to advance practical working knowledge in areas of interest to students and prospective employers within the context of Capitol's degree programs.
-The university believes that an Ph.D. in Space Operations is consistent with this mission.
+The university believes that a Ph.D. in Project Management is consistent with this mission.

-Many space-related industries and the military are experiencing significant workforce shortages of trained space personnel with a doctoral degree and experience in leading Space Operations organizations.
-This program is in response to those needs.
-The Ph.D. in Space Operations degree is for new graduates and current leaders in the field (i.e., experienced military, aerospace and Space Operations personnel) who desire to advance in their careers by gaining leadership skills in the space, operations, and aeronautical corps.
+Educational organizations are reporting significant workforce shortages of trained personnel with an advanced degree and experience in leading educational organizations, especially in the domain of project management.
+Moreover, the shortage is growing each year with increasing demand in project management and the annual departure of large numbers of existing management professionals who are reaching retirement age.
+This program is in response to that need; the Ph.D. in Project Management degree is for new master's level graduates and non-traditional students (i.e., experienced education, data, statistical personnel, management) who desire to advance in their careers by gaining leadership skills in the Project Management fields.

-To respond to needs of the military, space, aeronautics, and astronautical industries, we respectfully submit for approval a Doctor of Philosophy in Space Operations.
-The required proposal is attached as well as the letter from me as university president confirming the adequacy of the university's library to serve the needs of the students in this degree.
+To respond to needs of the business and management, we respectfully submit for approval the Ph.D. in Project Management.
+The required proposal is attached as well as the letter fom me as university president confirming the adequacy of the university's library to serve the needs of the students in this degree.